Table of Contents

 Start With the Jobs: What AI Recommendations Need To Do

-The main point: Choose tools based on how quickly you can launch and update those four actions without needing help from engineers, not on how impressive the AI sounds in a demo.
+Key takeaway: Evaluate tools on how quickly you can ship and iterate those four plays inside your ESP (for example Klaviyo) without engineering tickets, not on how “smart” the AI sounds in the demo.

 • Check if you can drop product blocks into any email template without dev work.

-• Confirm it can react to new SKUs and price changes in real time or close to it.
+• Confirm it can react to new SKUs and price changes fast enough to avoid promoting stale offers.

-• Ask to see revenue per 1,000 emails from live customer setups, not mock data.
+• Ask to see revenue attribution from live customer setups, not mock data or “potential lift.”

-• Probe how it handles low‑data users and edge cases, not just power buyers.
+• Probe how it handles low‑data users and edge cases (new subscribers, gift buyers, one‑time purchasers), not just power buyers.

 ESP With Built‑In AI vs Dedicated Recommendation Engine

 Most ESPs now have some flavor of “recommended for you” block.
 For low SKU counts and simple catalogs, that might be enough.
-Once you’re past a few hundred SKUs and multiple categories, generic logic tends to collapse into the same 20 products getting pushed to everyone.
+Once you’re past a few hundred SKUs, multiple categories, or frequent launches, generic logic tends to collapse into the same products getting pushed to everyone—because it’s optimizing for easy signals, not your merchandising intent.

 • If your ESP’s native recommendations are a black box, expect frustration when performance slips and you can’t tune it.